paultsw/paultsw.github.io/_posts/2020-04-09-bayesian-logistic-regression.markdown

 Bayesian inference for the probit model via data augmentation
 -------------------------------------------------------------
 Why do bayesians prefer the probit regression model over the logistics regression model?
-A major reason is due to the data augmentation strategy developed by Albert & Chib (see references) that allows for efficient sampling from the posterior distribution `p(w|D)`, which in turn relies on the smoothness of the density of the normal distribution.
+A major reason is due to the data augmentation strategy developed by Albert & Chib (see references) that allows for efficient sampling from the posterior distribution $$p(w|D)$$, which in turn relies on the smoothness of the density of the normal distribution.

 Fundamentally, note that the probit regression model in the previous section can be equivalently expressed as a hierarchical latent variable model: